picho/exchange-rate-api/README.md

 ### exchangeRate

 This route only has one endpoint.
-It has to be called with the http protocol ```get```, passing two values, a number (price value that is going to change with the exchange rate value) and a string (which represents a currency that has a corresponding rate that is going to change the price).
+It has to be called with the http protocol ```get```, sending two values, a number (price value that is going to change with the exchange rate value) and a string (which represents a currency that has a corresponding rate that is going to change the price).

 ### currency